-Stardust is an arcade shoot em up game based on the Asteroids games.
-It was developed by Bloodhouse for the STE and Amiga (OCS) computers back in 1995.
-The Atari STE version comes in three discs.
+Stardust is an arcade shoot 'em up game based loosely on the Asteroids series.
+It was developed by Bloodhouse for the Atari STE and the Amiga (OCS) computers back in 1995.
+The Amiga version is available in three discs.

-You control a spaceship (view from above) and you must destroy all the meteorites and other space objects that move around you.
-You use your laser guns and collision shields to accomplish each level.
-Each world is divided into 6 levels with different difficulty grades.
-At the end, you must confront a big mothership in order to fly to the next world.
-When travelling to the next world, the camera perspective changes and it takes you to a 3D-style shooter (you see the enemies coming from the background like in Space Harrier).
-The gameplay is very addictive, even if you are not a fan of the Asteroids series, since Stardust takes the series to a higher level.
-You must collect bonuses by shooting the enemies which will help you upgrade your weapons, gain energy and refuel your shields.
+STORY / GAMEPLAY You control a spaceship (viewed from above) and you must destroy all the meteorites and other space debris or spacecrafts that move around you.
+You use your laser guns and collision shields to protect your ship and complete each level.
+Each world is divided into 6 levels with different difficulty levels.
+At the end of each level you must confront a big mother-ship in order to fly to the next world.
+When travelling to the next world, the camera perspective changes and it takes you to a 3D-style shooter (you see the enemies coming from the background, like in Space Harrier).
+The gameplay is pretty addictive, even if you are not an Asteroids series fan, since Stardust takes the series to a much higher and more impressive status.
+You must also collect bonuses by shooting each enemy which will help you upgrade your weapons, gain energy and refuel your shields.

-This game is very impressive, from the great introduction that looks like a Star Wars intro to the in-game action.
-The sprite animation is perfect and the graphics feature a great variety of metalic colors.
-The sprites (from ships to moving rock pieces) are all pre-rendered and they move smoothly around you.
-Although the STE version uses up to 16 colors on screen, graphics here look superb and quite close to the Amiga version!
-The sound features sampled in-game techno music (quite rare for the Atari ST computers) and sampled stereo FX (lasers, explosions, robotic voice that announces bonuses and more).
+GRAPHICS / SOUND This game is an impressive shooter, from the great introduction that looks like a Star Wars intro to the in-game action.
+The sprite animation is flawless and the graphics feature a great variety of metallic colors.
+The sprites (from ships to moving rocks) are all pre-rendered and they move smoothly around you.
+Although the STE version uses up to 16 colors on screen the visuals look superb and quite close to the Amiga!
+The Stardust sound features an in-game techno music (quite rare for an Atari ST computer) and sampled stereo effects (like lasers, explosions, a robotic voice that announces bonuses and more).
 The STE version is almost identical to the Amiga and it takes your Atari to its hardware limits.

 CPU: Motorola 68000 16/32bit @ 8mhz.
 16 bit data bus/32 bit internal/24-bit address bus.
 MEMORY: RAM 512 (520STE) -1024KB (1040STE) upgradable up to 4 MB / ROM 192KB GRAPHICS: Digital-to-Analog Converter of 3-bits, eight levels per RGB channel, featuring a 12-bit RGB palette (4096 colors) supporting resolutions of 320x200 (16 color), 640x200 (4 color), 640x400 (monochrome).
 Also features BLiTTER chip for copy/fill/clear large data blocks in memory (fill rate 4 MB/s) and Hardware-support for horizontal and vertical fine scrolling and split screen.
 SOUND: DMA sound chip with 2-channels stereo 8-bit PCM sound at 6.25/12.5/25/50 kHz, MIDI in/out